 Gripping tightly to my career, I did continue to keep up my license in Occupational Therapy through the state of Michigan, my certification through the National Certification Board of Occupational Therapy and my membership with the American Occupational Therapy Association.
 I had never lost hope of some day working in occupational therapy again.

-I have since become an advocate for chronic pain sufferers and those with chronic illnesses, an administrator of a spine disorder chronic pain and illness support group, author of this blog called, "Functional Living with Chronic Pain - Living Life in a New "Normal.,” as well as have written three ebooks, Preparing For The Holidays With Chronic Pain.
-Of which are also incorporated in the blog for free.
-If unable to locate, just ask.
+I have since become an advocate for chronic pain sufferers and those with chronic illnesses, an administrator of a spine disorder chronic pain and illness support group, author of this blog called, "Functional Living with Chronic Pain - Living Life in a New "Normal.,” as well as I recently wrote a series of eBooks called, Preparing for the Holidays with Chronic Pain, for those with chronic pain, with the purpose of giving specific suggestions and ideas to help make the strenuous activities of the holiday season simpler and more tolerable, ultimately decreasing the stress on us and helping us to be able to reduce the chances of increased pain flares, thus hopefully allowing us to spend cherished time with family and friends.
+The ideas are in the blog as well fora you be that wants to be informed.

 My goal was to help just one person “maneuver the maze” of being flung into a life of having everything you once knew shredded by a health crisis, to have tools to help themselves by using skills I had learned in my career in occupational therapy, as well as what I am continuing to learn from living with chronic pain.
 My hope is that whomever is helped by any of my posts will then encourage and educate others on the same journey by sharing what they’ve learned.